Front page > Investment cases > Curasight

 Head and neck cancer

-Every year, 35,000 new cases of neuroendocrine tumors are diagnosed, which can occur anywhere, but mainly in the lungs and gastrointestinal tract.
-As the cancer is not particularly fatal, there are more than 400,000 patients with the disease in the United States and Europe.
+Every year, 35,000 new cases of neuroendocrine tumours are diagnosed, which can occur anywhere, but primarily in the lungs and gastrointestinal tract.
+As the cancer is not particularly fatal, there are more than 400,000 patients with the disease in the US and Europe.

 Front page > Investment cases > Curasight